By Julian Arango | April 30, 2019

 and that sh*t happens from time to time.

 We invite you to check our services if you still don’t know about them.
 We offer Continuous Hacking, a service that provides a constant review of your source code and applications, looking for vulnerabilities (allowing the develop team to focus only on the development), as well as the tracking of the found weaknesses.
-The service leverages on Integrates, our product for Vulnerability Management.
-Integrates is a critical component of our value proposition.
-We know Integrates is not yet a front runner.
+The service leverages on our Attack Surface Manager (ASM).
+ASM is a critical component of our value proposition.
+We know ASM is not yet a front runner.
 We don’t know whether we are the number one, or the second, but we work hard to make it better for you.

 Corporate member of The OWASP Foundation